HAL Ajeet: Further development

 During the late 1970s and early 1980s, HAL undertook work on a project intending to produce a training-oriented variant of the Ajeet.
 During 1982, this programme had progressed to the point where the initial flight of a prototype for evaluation purposes occurred.
 This sole aircraft was soon lost in a crash later that same year.
 The following year, a second prototype performed its maiden flight and was closely followed by a third.

 However, information on the Ajeet trainer programme was received with a lack of interest on the part of the Indian government.
 IAF Air Commodore Jasjit Singh observed that there was little need for a trainer version of the Ajeet as the original Gnat had already been developed into a training aircraft and therefore could have been acquired already if the IAF had the desire to do so.
 The twin factors of the anticipated imminent phaseout of the Ajeet fighter and pessimism over the project's value from officials heavily contributed to the trainer initiative being curtailed without any further examples being produced.
-The two surviving aircraft were dispatched to briefly serve with the IAF's No.2 Squadron, where they were used until the phaseout of the Ajeet was completed during 1991.
+The two surviving aircraft were dispatched to briefly serve with the IAF's No.2 Squadron, where they were used until the phaseout of the Ajeet was completed in 1991.

 Design

 The HAL Ajeet was a jet-propelled light fighter, primarily intended to function as a low-level interceptor aircraft, while also being capable of ground-attack missions.
 Being a derivative of the earlier Gnat, the aircraft appeared to be visually similar to its predecessor; the presence of a pair of extra underwing hardpoints being amongst the only obvious distinguishing features from the older Gnat.
 In general, the Ajeet was equipped with a variety of more capable avionics and onboard systems than the original design.
 However, the addition of these extra subsystems and features was not without consequence, as the Ajeet was less agile than the original Gnat.

 One of the more significant changes made for the Ajeet was the addition of a wet wing, housing aviation fuel in the interior space within the wing.
 This had several effects on the overall design, including the substantial expansion of its internal fuel capacity and the freeing up of several underwing hardpoints that had been previously occupied by external fuel tanks, allowing for their use in the carriage of other equipment and armaments.
 Furthermore, the carriage of even-greater payloads was also enabled via the installation of an additional pair of underwing hardpoints.

 Certain aspects of the aircraft were heavily redesigned from the Gnat, such as the much enhanced hydraulic systems, the improved landing gear arrangement, and refined control systems, to produce superior performance, compared to their original counterparts.
-The control surfaces were enhanced via the adoption of a slab tail configuration, which was unique to the Ajeet.
+The control surfaces were enhanced via the adoption of a all-moving tail plane configuration, which was unique to the Ajeet.
 It was also decided to outfit the aircraft with improved Martin-Baker GF4 ejection seats for improved survivability.